yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 {{< imgdisplay src="images/486-ie5-google.jpg" width="500" >}}

-If everything goes well, we can surf that web with Internet Explorer 5.
+If everything goes well, we can surf the web with Internet Explorer 5.
 Google still works!

 #### Video drivers